opentok/opentok-react-native/README.md

 In this repo, you'll find the OpenTok React Native library.

-**Important:** This version is a beta build of the OpenTok React Native SDK with support for the [React Native new architecture](https://reactnative.dev/architecture/landing-page).
+**Important:** This version of the OpenTok React Native SDK includes components built with the [React Native new architecture](https://reactnative.dev/architecture/landing-page).
+This Beta version is only supported in the React Native new architecture (such as React Native 0.76+).
+It is not supported in the React Native old architecture (such as older versions of React Native).

 Be sure to read the next section ("Beta version notes") for important details on using this beta version.

-## Beta version notes

-This Beta version is only supported in the React Native new architecture.
-It is not supported in apps that use the old architecture.

-This beta pre-release version is not intended for use in final production apps.

-### Registering the OpenTok packages in your application
+This version supports the same API as the previous version.
+And it adds some new API enhancements.

+The only difference from previous versions is that you will need to use a version of React Native that supports the new architecture (0.76+) and you will need to registering the OpenTok packages in your application

 For Android, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
 See step 6 of the "Android Installation" section below.

 For iOS, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
 See step 4 of the "iOS Installation" section below.

-### Beta version release notes

-#### version 2.31.0-beta.1

-**Improved class and package names.** This version changes the names of the native classes and packages.
-These names are more concise.

-In the iOS AppDelegate, import the `OTRNPublisherComponentView.h` and `OTSubscriberViewNativeComponentView.h` headers (previously `OTPublisherViewNativeComponentView.h` and `OTRNSubscriberComponentView.h`) and register the following components:

-* `OTRNPublisher` (previously named `OTPublisherViewNative` in beta.0)
-* `OTRNSubscriber` (previously named `OTSubscriberViewNative` in beta.0)

-In the Android MainApplication file, register the following packages:

-* `OTRNPublisherPackage` (previously named `OTPublisherViewNativePackage` in beta.0)
-* `OTRNSubscriberPackage` (previously named `OTSubscriberViewNativePackage` in beta.0)
-* `OpentokReactNativePackage` (same name as in beta.0)

-For details, see the [iOS Installation](#ios-installation) and [Android Installation](#android-installation) sections below.

-### Known issues

-The following are known issues in this beta version:

-* Subscriber video freezes frequently when using VP9 or H264.
-* `otrnError` events are missing.

 ## Prerequisites